Pastelnerdy/JRUN-JRE-Runner/README.md

 # JRUN-JRE-Runner
-A function to reduce the typing process to run a Java source code by terminal on Linux.
+A lightweight bash function to streamline Java execution on Linux.

+jrun eliminates the need to manually run javac and java separately.
+It handles the compilation and execution in a single command, even checking for file types.

+Usage: `jrun path/to/File.java`